zatech/meta/greeter.md

 If you'd like, introduce yourself in #introductions then see if there are any other communities you'd like to join.

+Channels of interest:

-If you’re new to tech, consider joining the #beginners channel, where every question is welcome.
+#beginners - If you’re new to tech, where every question is welcome

-For #announcements requests and general queries you can message #asktheadmins.
+#asktheadmins - If you have any questions or concerns, this is your place to ask
+#codeofconduct - If you want to know more about the CoC, here's where you can ask it

+If you want to post an announcement please use the *Action* (the lightning bolt on the top right of the channel)

 :v: